Appropedia/smd/README.md

 # SMD

-Single-page application to explore the [Surgical Simulator Materials Database](https://www.appropedia.org/SMD) hosted at Appropedia.
+Single-page web application to explore the [Surgical Simulator Materials Database](https://www.appropedia.org/SMD) hosted at Appropedia.

 ## Installation

-To install on any server, simply clone this repo (or download the files and upload them to the server) and it should just work.
+To install this app on any server, simply clone this repo (or download the files and upload them to the server) and it should just work.